hughjonesd/betr/vignettes/Writing-experiments-with-betr.md

 ```

-Calling `spluseady` does several things:
+Calling `ready` does several things:
 * Starts the web server.
 Now, subject computers can connect to the experiment;
 * Creates a new experiment session, with a date and time, and creates a folder
 on disk to hold data about it.